Resident-Only Halloween Permit Parking Program

 Is there a permit fee?
 No.

 I have more than two vehicles that need to be parked on the street.
 Can I obtain another permit?
 Yes, with proof of insurance or vehicle ownership.
 Come to City Hall Monday – Thursday, 8:00 a.m. – 5:00 p.m. to pick up additional permits.
 Please be sure to bring your proof of insurance or vehicle ownership.
-Permits must be picked up prior to noon on October 26th.
+Permits must be picked up prior to 5:00 p.m. on October 31st.

 I have a guest coming into town during this weekend, can they be issued a permit?
 No. This program is for our residents-only.
 Your guest can park in your driveway and you can use a permit to park your vehicle on the street.